THIS EVENT HAS BEEN CANCELED DUE TO INCLEMENT WEATHER

 “We are so excited to bring back ‘Tuba Christmas’ to our wonderful event that welcomes the entire community to our campus for Christmas,” said Limestone Director of Development and Alumni Candace Waters.
 “This event is a great way to start the Christmas season, and we encourage everyone to come out and celebrate the holidays with us.”

-Drinks and snacks will be available during “Christmas On Campus.”
+Hot chocolate, hot apple cider, and cookies will be available during “Christmas On Campus.”

 The tradition of celebrating Christmas on Campus dates back to 1984 when the late Les Gregory, a former employee and graduate of Limestone, arranged for 200 luminaries to be lit in honor of retired Limestone College professor Lucy G. Wheeler.
 With that, Christmas on Campus was born.